CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/execution_and_data_flow.md

 ```

 Preparation owns workflow-level validation and naming.
 The processing service owns the compute-and-persist unit and receives its repository and job manager through composition.

+Upload identity is explicit and short-lived: a successful upload returns an
+`upload_id`, and only a load request carrying that identifier can consume the
+in-memory upload.
+No latest-upload selection is performed.

 ## Async Versus Sync Behavior